- HAIR LOSS

 To treat this type of hair loss, it is necessary to quickly reactivate hair growth by initiating a new hair cycle and slowing down hair loss.

-Stress, fatigue, illness, pregnancy, deficiencies… all these factors have harmful effects on the life of hair and can lead to hair loss.
+Stress, fatigue, illness, pregnancy and deficiencies all have harmful effects on the life of hair and can lead to hair loss.

 Growth factors responsible for the development of the circulation of the follicular papilla are essential in the regulation of hair growth.

 Poor scalp circulation can lead to a lack of nutrients reaching the hair bulbs.
 These elements are essential for hair growth.
 A deficiency can therefore trigger hair loss.

 It is thus necessary to ensure good microcirculation at the scalp to ensure these elements are present.